-3. Are Bitter Melon Supplements Safe for Healthy Individuals with POLH Mutation Associated Genetic Risk?
+3. What about Bitter Melon Supplements for Healthy Individuals with RET Mutation associated Genetic Risk?

-POLH mutation causes biochemical pathways/processes like DNA Repair, Angiogenesis, Stem Cell Signaling and MAPK Signaling to get impacted.
+RET mutation causes biochemical pathways/processes like EPHRIN Signaling and Growth Factor Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Bitter Melon should be avoided when the genetic panel identifies mutation of POLH for Skin Cancer.
-Bitter Melon impacts pathways/processes like DNA Repair and Angiogenesis and creates adverse effects with POLH and related conditions.
+Bitter Melon should not be taken when the genetic panel identifies mutation of RET for Thyroid Cancer.
+Bitter Melon impacts pathways/processes like EPHRIN Signaling and creates adverse conditions with RET.

-4. Are Bitter Melon Supplements Safe for Healthy Individuals with PDGFRA Mutation Associated Genetic Risk?
+4. What about Bitter Melon Supplements for Healthy Individuals with JAK2 Mutation associated Genetic Risk?

-PDGFRA is one of the genes available in panels for cancer risk testing.
-PDGFRA mutation causes biochemical pathways/processes like Stem Cell Signaling, Angiogenesis, RAS-RAF Signaling, PI3K-AKT-MTOR Signaling and Growth Factor Signaling to get impacted.
+JAK2 is one of the genes available in panels for cancer risk testing.
+JAK2 mutation causes biochemical pathways/processes like Cytokine Signaling, JAK-STAT Signaling and Immune Checkpoints to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Bitter Melon supplements when the genetic panel identifies mutation in PDGFRA for Gastric Cancer.
-Bitter Melon impacts pathways/processes like Stem Cell Signaling and Angiogenesis and creates a supportive effect in those with PDGFRA and related conditions.
+Bitter Melon supplements may be considered when the genetic panel identifies mutations in JAK2 for Myeloproliferative Neoplasms.
+Bitter Melon impacts pathways/processes like Cytokine Signaling and creates a canceling effect in those individuals with JAK2 mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Bitter Melon, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Bitter Melon are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.